MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 #### Name resolution within subqueries

 Expressions within subqueries must see the symbols visible from the context the subquery is in.
-To support that `NameResultionContext` will contain an optional reference to a parent `NameResolutionContext`, that is passed down for planning the subquery, so that if a name cannot be resolved against the context of the `FROM` clause of the subquery, we go through the chain of parent contexts until we find a symbol that matches in one of them.
+To support that `NameResolutionContext` will contain an optional reference to a parent `NameResolutionContext`, that is passed down for planning the subquery, so that if a name cannot be resolved against the context of the `FROM` clause of the subquery, we go through the chain of parent contexts until we find a symbol that matches in one of them.